 Now it can be a little overwhelming and intimidating to order in a Japanese restaurant.
 What does that mean?
 What should I try?
 Is that even fish?

 If you are planning to visit Japan and are a bit of a foodie like me, keep reading!
 I listed below the 14 Japanese foods you have to try.
-Some you will be familiar with, some you may never have heard of, all are delicious!
+Some you will probably be familiar with, some you may never have heard of, all are delicious!

-***FYI, the list below is not a ranking, it is simply in the alphabetical order***
+***FYI, the list below is not a ranking order, it is simply in the alphabetical order***

 Now, are you hungry?
 Good, keep reading!

 Yes, you read that right, curry is one of the most popular dishes in Japan.
 You will find curry houses at every street corner.
-Coco Ichibanya is one of the most popular rice curry restaurant chain.
+Coco Ichibanya is one of the most popular rice curry restaurant chains.
 The most famous type of curry is the katsu curry which is made of rice, curry sauce and breaded meat, usually pork.

-Also known as breaded and deep-fried pork cutlets, it doesn’t sound very healthy but it is absolutely delicious!
+Also known as breaded and deep-fried pork cutlets, it may not sound very healthy but it is absolutely delicious!
 It is a popular lunch option served with rice, miso soup and shredded cabbage.
 The best tonkatsu we had was at Katsukura in Kyoto train station!

 Kaiseki is a traditional multi-course meal.
 You know those delicate little eatable pieces of art you see in any guide about Japan?
 That’s kaiseki!

-The first time we had it was for breakfast in Kyoto in our riokan, and we felt a little overwhelmed as to what should be eaten first on the tray.
+The first time we had it was for breakfast in Kyoto in our ryokan, and we felt a little overwhelmed as to what should be eaten first on the tray.
 Luckily we then had lunch and kaiseki again with one of my Japanese friends in Tokyo, she explained to us that there is no formal order, you eat from the little plates as you wish!

 Matcha tea may only be a recent trend in the western world but it is a very traditional ingredient in Japan.
 You can drink matcha tea of course, but you can also have matcha sundae, matcha cakes, matcha mochi, matcha ice cream, the list goes on and on and on!